 Instead of using the Get execution results API version 1 endpoint to obtain the crawler results, you'll use the Get items API version 2 endpoint to get items stored in the default dataset of the actor task run:

-This endpoint accepts a HTTP GET request and supports most of the query parameters of the legacy API endpoint:
+defaultDatasetId value received in the JSON response after starting the actor run (regardless whether the actor was run in a task or alone) - see above for details.
+The Get items API endpoint accepts a HTTP GET request and supports most of the query parameters of the legacy API endpoint:

-The new API endpoint doesn’t support the
+The Get items API endpoint doesn’t support the

 hideUrl=1 parameter, which removes the